 Also, there is a possibility that the court would impose probation instead of jail time for part of the sentence or instead of a jail sentence.
 This is left to the judge's discretion and is evaluated on a case-by-case basis.
 If put on probation, the defendant would be required to meet regularly with a probation officer.
 There would also be conditions they would have to satisfy such as submitting to drug tests, performing community service, attending counseling, etc.

 There was no contact: Physical contact is required for the crime of battery.
 Therefore, if there was no contact, then a suspect cannot be convicted of battery.
 Even if not guilty of battery, a suspect could still be convicted of another crime such as assault.

 Self Defense: This is a common defense used in assault and battery cases.
 However, there are some things that you must show to establish that self-defense was necessary.
 You must show that (1) there was a threat of unlawful force or harm against you; (2) there was a reasonable basis for your fear of injury to yourself; (3) you did not provoke the threat; and (4) there was no reasonable chance for you to escape or retreat.
-One of our highly skilled Battery Lawyers can assist you with establishing this defense.
+One of our highly skilled Battery Lawyers in Georgia can assist you with establishing this defense.

 Defense of Others: This argument is similar to regular self-defense with the only difference being that you must honestly believe that another person is in danger of being harmed.
 The victim must reasonably believe that they are at risk of being injured to satisfy this defense.